 The worker uses the variables to do its work.
 When the work is done, it completes the job.
 If the result of the work is needed by follow-up tasks, then the worker sets the variables while completing the job.
-These variables are merged into the workflow instance.
+These variables are merged into the process instance.

-Since the variables are part of the workflow instance and not of the token, they can be read globally from any token.
+Since the variables are part of the process instance and not of the token, they can be read globally from any token.
 If a token adds a variable or modifies the value of a variable then the changes are also visible to concurrent tokens.

-When multiple active activities exist in a workflow instance (i.e. there is a form of concurrent execution, e.g. usage of a parallel gateway, multiple outgoing sequence flows or a parallel multi-instance marker), you may need to take extra care in dealing with variables.
+When multiple active activities exist in a process instance (i.e. there is a form of concurrent execution, e.g. usage of a parallel gateway, multiple outgoing sequence flows or a parallel multi-instance marker), you may need to take extra care in dealing with variables.
 When variables are altered by one activity, it might also be accessed and altered by another at the same time.
-Race conditions can occur in such workflows.
+Race conditions can occur in such processes.

 We recommend taking care when writing variables in a parallel flow.
 Make sure the variables are written to the correct variable scope using variable mappings and make sure to complete jobs and publish messages only with the minimum required variables.